Shaunak04/TasX/README.md

 Tasks are conveyed to TasX using speech recognition.

 ### Requirements:
-1).
-Active internet connection
+- Active internet connection
-2).
-Always logged into Whatsapp web.
+- Always logged into Whatsapp web.
-3).
-Python 3+
+-  Python 3+

-#Steps to use it:
+### Steps to use it:
 - Clone the repository.
 - Run the required.bat batch file (will download required packages)
 - Run the script (TasX.py).